 End of Life Router & Modem / Hardware

 The NETGEAR MR814 and the Motorola SB3100 are both at the end of their shelf lives.
 Data Over Cable Service Interface Specification (DOCSIS), is the industry standard for cable modem technology.
 The SB3100 – released in December 2001 – supports only DOCSIS 1.1 with speeds only up to 38Mbps.
-Current modems support DOCSIS 3.0 with speeds of up to 150Mbps.
+Current modems support DOCSIS 3.1 with speeds of up to 300 Mbps.

 The MR814 – now listed as a “legacy router” by its manufacture – was released in November 2002 [7].
-The device also only supports WEP encryption, whereas newer modem technologies support WPA and WPA2 encryption [7].
+The device also only supports WEP encryption, whereas newer router technologies support WPA and WPA2 encryption [7].

 Both the router and the modem are well over 15 years old.
 Using outdated equipment that isn’t supported by its manufactures are a vulnerability within itself because “newly-discovered vulnerabilities and other problems” will no longer be fixed [8].